jackrugile/jack-rugile/README.md

 # Jack Rugile's Portfolio Website

-I'm a front end web and game developer with 8 years of professional experience in the agency realm.
+I'm a front end web and game developer with professional experience in the agency realm.
 My ambition is to create interactive experiences that bring people joy and solve problems.
 I take pride in my work and want to leave the web better than I found it.
 I'm looking to collaborate with a team of innovative professionals who are dedicated to their craft.

 ## Made With: